nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 ## Features
 ### 3 Types of Displays
 The spectrum analyzer display can plot the visualization output to 3 types of displays:
-- **Web Display:**  Display shown on a the home page of the application's integrated web portal (default port: 8090).
+- **Web Display:**  Display shown on the home page of the application's integrated web portal (default port: 8090).
 Web Display is enabled by default.
-- **Console/Terminal Display:**  Display directly on Pi's Terminal or the Terminal of a device connected via SSH (eg. Windows laptop).
+- **Console/Terminal Display:**  Display directly on the Pi's Terminal or the Terminal of a device connected via SSH (eg. Windows laptop).
 Console Display is enabled by default.
-- **LED Display:**  Display via WS2812B RGB LED Matrix connected to the GPIO pin 10 of the Pi.
+- **LED Display:**  Display via WS2812B RGB LED strip or matrix connected to the GPIO pin 10 of the Pi.
 LED Display is disabled by default.
 Refer to the [LED Display Setup](#led-display-setup---optional-reboot-required) to see how to enable LED Display.

 ### Integrated Web Portal
 - An integrated web portal runs on port 8090.
 This portal can be accessed via http://localhost:8090 or via other devices on the local network through the Pi's host name (for e.g., http://raspberrypi.local:8090).